What to do when prayers seem to fail.

 4.3 Hand over the issue in trust

-Then we must ‘hand over’ the whole issue to the Lord in faith and trust.
+Fundamentally then, we must ‘hand over’ the whole issue to God in faith and trust.

-With as much confidence that you can muster, tell the Lord you are doing just that.
-That is, putting the matter into his loving hands, allowing him to deal with it through his ‘grace!’
+With as much confidence that you can muster, tell God you are doing just that.
+That is, putting the matter into his loving hands, allowing him to deal with it in the absolute best possible way!

 Sure, what I am talking about here is a ‘place’ of deep faith and also accepting just what power we all have at our disposal as a result.
 Again, I am talking about ‘trusting in God’.